Improving Your Site’s Performance and Usability

-Understanding why a visitor ‘bounces’ off your site is important to developing an effective usability strategy.
+Understanding why visitors ‘bounce’ off your site is important for developing an effective usability strategy.
 Simply put, there’s an expectation from visitors that your site will work well.
 To help you make that happen, let’s go over seven best practices for optimizing your site.

 The Website Content Accessibility Guidelines (WCAG) is a global initiative created to provide a standardized approach to developing accessible web content.
 Its goal is to provide a common level of access to web content for people with disabilities.

 Using WordPress’ accessibility tools and staying up-to-date on WCAG requirements in your area are key steps towards better UX.
 Usability and accessibility go hand-in-hand in many ways.
 An accessible website follows sound UX principles and creates a better experience for all users, not just those with disabilities.

 Don’t be fooled—white space isn’t actually white.
 This common misconception is what keeps many people from designing clean, sleek sites.
 White space is any area of design free from images, text, or decoration.
 Its function is to add clarity, organization, and legibility.